 These axioms and the analytical superstructure have been given a mathematical form by Debreu, Arrow, McKenzie.

 The representative economist has not realized it but methodologically the Walrasian premises are forever unacceptable.
-It should be pretty obvious that the axiomatic core contains THREE NONENTITIES: (i) constrained optimization (HC2), (ii) rational expectations (HC4), (iii) equilibrium (HC5).
-Every theory/model that contains a nonentity is A PRIORI false.
+It should be pretty obvious that the axiomatic core contains three NONENTITIES: (i) constrained optimization HC2, (ii) rational expectations HC4, (iii) equilibrium HC5.
+Every theory/model that contains a nonentity is a priory false.
 The lethal methodological blunder of economics is NOT mathiness but the NONENTITIES in the premises.

 What is missing among economists is a proper understanding of what science is all about.
 Aristotle gave a working definition 2000+ years ago: “When the premises are certain, true, and primary, and the conclusion formally follows from them, this is demonstration, and produces scientific knowledge of a thing.”
 When the premises are NONENTITIES this is cargo cult science and produces nothing but pathetic blather.

 The mathiness problem of economists does not consist in the application of advanced mathematics but in the incapacity to apply the straightforward arithmetic of accounting.
-Fact is that economists are since Adam Smith too stupid to put 2 and 2 together.#1
+The fact is that economists are since Adam Smith too stupid to put 2 and 2 together.#1

-Fact is also that the subject matter of economics is ill-defined since the founding fathers.
-Economics is NOT a social science but a system science.#2
+The fact is also that the subject matter of economics is ill-defined since the founding fathers.
+Economics is NOT a social science but a systems science.#2

 #1 Economists: just too stupid for counting

 #2 For more details see The myth of economics knowledge

 For details of the big picture see cross-references Math/Mathiness and Accounting and Incompetence

 You say: “Marx had already developed Ricardo and Smith in ways that the establishment of the time found threatening, yet found difficult to argue against.”